-Ming C. Lin received her B.S., M.S., Ph.D. degrees in Electrical Engineering and Computer Science respectively from the University of California, Berkeley.
-She is currently the John R. & Louise S. Parker Distinguished Professor of Computer Science at the University of North Carolina (UNC), Chapel Hill and an honorary Distinguished Professor (Yangtze Scholar) at Tsinghua University in China.
-She has received several honors and awards, including the NSF Young Faculty Career Award in 1995, Honda Research Initiation Award in 1997, UNC/IBM Junior Faculty Development Award in 1999, UNC Hettleman Award for Scholarly Achievements in 2002, Beverly W. Long Distinguished Term Professor 2007-2010, Carolina Women's Center Faculty Scholar in 2008, Carolina's WOWS Scholar 2009-2011, IEEE VGTC VR Technical Achievement Award 2010, and 9 best paper awards.
-She is a Fellow of ACM and IEEE.
-Her research interests include computer graphics, robotics, and human-computer interaction, with focuses on physically-based modeling, sound rendering, haptics, algorithmic robotics, virtual environments, interactive techniques, geometric computing, and distributed interactive simulation.
-She has (co-)authored more than 250 refereed scientific publications, co-edited/authored four books, including "Applied Computation Geometry" by Springer-Verlag, "High-Fidelity Haptic Rendering" by Morgan-Claypool, "Haptic Rendering: Foundations, Algorithms and Applications" by A.K.
-Peters, and "Algorithmic Foundations of Robotics" by Springer-Verlag.
+Ming C. Lin is currently the Elizabeth Stevinson Iribe Chair of Computer Science at the University of Maryland College Park and John R. & Louise S. Parker Distinguished Professor Emerita of Computer Science at the University of North Carolina (UNC), Chapel Hill.
+She was also an Honorary Visiting Chair Professor at Tsinghua University in China and at University of Technology Sydney in Australia.
+She obtained her B.S., M.S., and Ph.D. in Electrical Engineering and Computer Science from the University of California, Berkeley.
+She received several honors and awards, including the NSF Young Faculty Career Award in 1995, Honda Research Initiation Award in 1997, UNC/IBM Junior Faculty Development Award in 1999, UNC Hettleman Award for Scholarly Achievements in 2003, Beverly W. Long Distinguished Professorship 2007-2010, UNC WOWS Scholar 2009-2011, IEEE VGTC Virtual Reality Technical Achievement Award in 2010, and many best paper awards at international conferences.
+She is a Fellow of ACM, IEEE, and Eurographics.